header image

 Chance the new dog is still anxiously awaiting his turn for momentary fame—rumor has it, the dog has hired an agent.

-On the homefront, I’ve been married to the wonderful and handsome Lee for nearly twenty-five years now, and our two daughters are currently braving the worlds of high school and college.
+On the homefront, I’ve been married to the wonderful and handsome Lee for over thirty years now.
+Our two daughters are grown, and currently braving college and the working world.

-When I’m not writing or reading or braving seventy degree holidays, you’ll find me trying my best to keep up with my daughters in their various theater, softball, dance, and filled-with-activity lives.
+When I’m not writing or reading or braving seventy-degree holidays, you’ll find me trying my best to keep up with my family, or working on my newest project – beginning to knit.
+Let’s just say I have a lot to learn yet.